Skip to navigation Skip to content

 Has the invoice been paid in full?

-• Yes, the Medicare benefit goes into the customer's bank account.
-This is usually within a day once the claim is processed
+• Yes, the Medicare benefit is paid into the customer's bank account.
+This is usually within a day of the claim being processed

 • No,

-• a cheque payable to the doctor or health professional posts to the customer's mailing address
+• a cheque payable to the doctor or health professional is sent to the customer's mailing address

 • they need to give the cheque to the doctor or health professional.